 It’s critical to understand these elements and how they are related.

-Plot — There are many definitions of plot, but plot is essentially the story, or the events that make up what the book is about.
-Plot, of course, is defined by conflict, either internal (Coming to terms with the loss of a spouse, for example) or external, (A stalker is watching through the window), and the best plots are both original and interesting.
+There are many definitions of plot, but plot is essentially the story, or the events that make up what the book is about.
+Plot, of course, is defined by conflict, either internal (coming to terms with the loss of a spouse, for example) or external, (a stalker is watching through the window,) and the best plots are both original and interesting.
 Complexity of the plot is a matter of taste, so is the setting (such as time period).

 No matter what other definition is given, the very best plots are defined by readers with the simple phrase, “I couldn’t put the book down.”
 In other words, a great story.